You can examine the picture of the US counties in more detail by opening it in a new tab.

 The worst 1% of counties have 19% of the population and 37% of the murders.
+The worst 2% of counties contain 28% of the population and 51% of the murders.
 The worst 5% of counties contain 47% of the population and account for 68% of murders.
-As shown in figure 2, over half of murders occurred in only 2% of counties.
+But even within those counties the murders are very heavily concentrated in small areas.

 Breaking down the most dangerous counties in Figure 2 shows over half the murders occur in just 2% of the counties, 37% in just the worst 1% of the counties.

 Figure 1 illustrates how few counties have a significant number of murders.
 Figure 3 further illustrates that with a cumulative perspective.
 54% of counties have zero murders, 69% have at most one murder, 76% have at most two murders, and so on.
 To put it differently, only the top four percent of the counties have 16 or more murders.

 In 2014, the murder rate was 4.4 per 100,000 people.
 If the 1% of the counties with the worst number of murders somehow were to become a separate country, the murder rate in the rest of the US would have been only 3.4 in 2014.
 Removing the worst 2% or 5% would have reduced the US rate to just 3.06 or 2.56 per 100,000, respectively.

 When you look at individual counties with a high number of murders, you find large areas with few murders.
 Take Los Angeles County, with 526 murders in 2014, the most of any county in the US.
 The county has virtually no murders in the northwestern part of the county.
 There was only one murder each in Beverly Hills, Hawthorne, and Van Nuys.
 Clearly, different parts of the county face very different risks of murder.